 Carbon Offsetting Scheme for International Aviation (CORSIA)

-Why is a single global market-based measure necessary?
+A single global measure

 Many airlines fly into dozens of different countries on a daily basis, with some large airlines serving over a hundred different countries each day; they need to have a single point of accountability.
 If airlines are subject to a patchwork of national or regional CO2 taxes, offsetting mechanisms, emissions trading schemes and other carbon pricing instruments, compliance would be unnecessarily complex and costly.